-12. RELATED-PARTY TRANSACTIONS
+10. RELATED-PARTY TRANSACTIONS

-The Company provides treasury management services to the Partnership and many of its consolidated subsidiaries.
+The Company provides treasury management services to the Corporation and many of its consolidated subsidiaries.
 The Company sweeps excess cash from these entities and invests the excess cash in various investment strategies to optimize investment returns.
-This arrangement generates amounts due to the Partnership and its wholly owned subsidiaries from the Company.
-The Company also acts as the central expense paying agent generating due from affiliates.
-The Company may extend loans to certain Affiliates and may also sell loans extended to third parties to affiliate funds.
-Amounts due to and from Affiliates consist of receivables and payables transacted in the normal course of business as described above and are reported net by entity as the Company has the right to set-off.
+This arrangement generates amounts Due to Affiliates.
+The Company also acts as the central expense paying agent generating Due from Affiliates.
+The Company may extend loans to certain Affiliates and may also sell loans extended to third parties to Affiliate funds.
+Amounts Due to and from Affiliates include receivables and payables transacted in the normal course of business as described above and are reported net by entity as the Company has the right to set-off.
 The Company evaluates amounts due from Affiliates for collectability on a quarterly basis and based on liquidity needs requests settlement on a net basis.
-The Company entered into cross currency swaps with certain consolidated affiliates, to manage the currency risk related to its issued foreign currency borrowings.
-During 2017 the Company recognized \$129.4 million of revenue related to intercompany swaps.
-Further disclosure on cross currency swaps with affiliates is presented in Note 6 "Derivative Financial Instruments" to the financial statements.
+The Company entered into cross currency swaps with certain consolidated Affiliates of the Corporation, to manage the currency risk related to its issued foreign currency borrowings.
+During the year ended December 31, 2020 the Company recognized \$144.6 million of gains related to intercompany swaps.
+Further disclosure on cross currency swaps with affiliates is presented in Note 5 "Derivative Financial Instruments" to the financial statements.
 The Company maintains irrevocable standby letters of credit for certain Affiliates.
-The Company's disclosures regarding standby letters of credit are discussed in Note 11.
-"Commitments and Contingencies".
-As of December 31, 2017, the cash balance on deposit relating to the cash pooling arrangement was \$413.3 million.
-See 'Note 2 "Summary of Significant Accounting Policies' to the financial statements for further disclosure on the cash pooling arrangement.
+The Company's disclosures regarding standby letters of credit are discussed in Note 9, "Commitments and Contingencies".
+As of December 31, 2020, the cash balance in Other Assets relating to the cash pooling arrangement was \$435.5 million.
+See Note 2, "Summary of Significant Accounting Policies' to the financial statements for further disclosure on the cash pooling arrangement.

-During the year the Company sold Loans, at fair value of \$835.4 million, to certain affiliated funds.
+During the year ended December 31, 2020 the Company sold Loans, at fair value of \$637.0 million, to certain affiliated funds.

-The Company recognized interest income and interest expense of \$68.6 million and \$24.0 million, respectively in connection with related party transactions.
+The Company recognized interest income and interest expense of \$57.0 million and \$10.1 million, respectively in connection with related party transactions.
 Interest income and expense on intercompany balances is primarily based on LIBOR rates plus a margin.

 The Company, together with Holdings, has entered into certain Deed of Covenants in which it acts as principal covenanter to affiliated entities' rental obligations under certain operating lease agreements.
 In the event of the affiliate entities default on the rental obligations, the Company and Holdings are required to assume those obligations.
-The operating lease agreements terminate on March 28, 2024.
-The maximum potential amount of future payments that the Company and Holdings could be required to make under the guarantees as of December 31, 2017 is \$59.8 million, which is through the life of the operating leases.
+The maximum potential amount of future payments that the Company and Holdings could be required to make under the guarantees as of December 31, 2020 is \$87.0 million, which is through the life of the operating leases.

-13. SUBSEQUENT EVENTS
+11. SUBSEQUENT EVENTS

-On February 23, 2018 the Company received an equity contribution from Holdings I of \$100 million.
-As of March 1, 2018, the date on which these financial statements were available to be issued, there have been no additional events since December 31, 2017 that require recognition or disclosure in the financial statements.
+As of February 26, 2021, the date on which these financial statements were available to be issued, there have been no additional events since December 31, 2020 that require recognition or disclosure in the financial statements.